Case-Base Neural Networks: survival analysis with time-varying, higher-order interactions: Case-base neural network, metrics, hyperparameters and software

 where \(T\) is a random variable representing the event time, \(X\) is the random variable for a covariate profile, \(f_{\theta}(X, T)\) represents any feed-forward neural network architecture, \(\log\left(\frac{B}{b}\right)\) is the offset term to adjust for the bias (\(\log\left(\frac{b}{B}\right)\)) set by case-base sampling, \(\theta\) is the set of parameters learned by the neural network and \(\mathrm{sigmoid}(x)=\frac{1}{1+e^{-x}}\).
 By approximating a higher-order polynomial of time using a neural network, the baseline hazard specification is now data-driven, while user-defined hyperparameters such as regularization, number of layers and nodes control the flexibility of the hazard function.

 The following derivation shows how our probability estimate is converted to odds:

-We use binary cross-entropy as our loss function \citep{gulli2017}: where \(\hat{f}_{\theta}(x_{i}, t_{i})\) is our estimate for a given covariate profile and time, \(y_{i}\) is our target value specifying whether an event occurred and \(N\) represents the number of individuals in our training set.
+We use binary cross-entropy as our loss function \citep{gulli2017}, from which we calculate: where \(\hat{f}_{\theta}(x_{i}, t_{i})\) is our estimate for a given covariate profile and time, \(y_{i}\) is our target value specifying whether an event occurred, and \(N\) represents the number of individuals in our training set.

 Backpropagation with an appropriate minimization algorithm (such as Adam, RMSPropagation, stochastic gradient descent) is used to optimize the parameters in the model \citep{gulli2017}.
-For our analysis, we use Adam as implemented in Keras \citep{gulli2017}.
+For our analysis, we use Adam \citep{kingma2014adam}.
 While the size of the \emph{case series} is fixed as the number of events; the size of the \emph{base series} is not restricted.
 We use a ratio of 100:1 \emph{base series} to \emph{case series} \citep{hanley2009}.
 After fitting our model, we convert the output to a hazard.
 To use CBNN for predictions, we manually set the offset term $\left(\log\left(\frac{B}{b} \right)\right)$ to 0 in the new data as we already account for the sampling bias during the fitting process.

 Since we are directly modeling the hazard, we can readily estimate the risk function (\(F\)) at time \(t\) for a covariate profile \(X\), We use a finite Riemann sum \citep{hughes2020calculus} to approximate the integral in \eqref{eqn:ci2}.